home / mcp / talk to figma mcp server

 set_annotation

-Create or update a single annotation with support for markdown.
+Create or update an annotation with markdown support.

 set_multiple_annotations